pr1nglescan/pr1nglescan/README.md

-# I'm David Kuang (he/him), a CS student at Columbia University.
+# I'm David Kuang (he/him), a CS-Math and Urban Studies student
-As a beginner coder, I'm excited to show you the neat little projects I've been working on recently.
+I'm excited to show you the neat little projects I've been working on recently!
-I'm open to new opportunities and eager to learn more about the world of CS!

 ## 🔭 I’m currently working on:
-An album ranker that scrapes the web for songs in a given album you input, then lets you compare the songs to output a master ranking of your favorite songs within the album!
+A food diary app.
+Mapping pedestrian-auto accidents.
+CS homework 🥲

 ## 🌱 I’m currently learning:
-Data Structures in Java.
-How to use an API.
+C. Swift.
 Data science.
 And excel keyboard shortcuts!

 ## ⚡ Fun fact:
 Competitive figure skater with the CU Figure Skating Club.
 Foodie at heart <3